angdrico/sanbercode-bootcamp/README.md

 # Welcome!
-Here lies my submission of Sanbercode Bootcamp's assignment!
+Here lies my submission of 1-month Sanbercode Bootcamp's assignment!
+It was a bootcamp about **"Python for Data Science"**